thosob/quantum-travelling-salesman/README.md

 Grover's algorithm is used to find the minimum value in the resulting search arrays.

+Note: Currently, there is a 50:50 chance Grover's search does find a solution to the search problem, which is the lowest possible success probability.
+There is open potential to optimize the implementation of Grover's algorithm further.

 # Travelling-Salesman-Problem Overview
 The travelling salesman-problem - short TSP - is a graph based optimization problem.